siusoon/Miscellaneous/imageMagick/Readme.md

-Convert a directory with all png files to an animated gif
+Convert all png files within a directory to an animated gif

 1. Install ImageMagick on Mac OS ver 10.14.x
 ```